Hi! Thanks so much for stopping by. My name is Jean Van’t Hul and I am the writer and children’s art enabler behind The

 I live with my family in the beautiful mountains of western North Carolina.
 I am passionate about children’s art and creativity and want to share that passion with you.

-On THE ARTFUL PARENT, I share ideas, information, and inspiration to encourage you to enjoy and share art with the kids in your life (whether in your home or your classroom).
-I write about children’s art, seasonal crafts, and family fun.
-You can expect:
+On The Artful Parent, I share ideas, information, and inspiration to encourage you to enjoy and share art with the kids in your life (whether in your home or your classroom).
+I write about children’s art and creativity, seasonal crafts, and family fun.
+You can expect ::

 - EASY and FUN kid-friendly arts and crafts